canibanoglu/tango_with_django_book/chapters/css_intro.rst

 Each element within a HTML document can be *styled*.
 The CSS for a given HTML element describes how it is to be rendered on screen.
 This is done by ascribing *values* to the different *properties* associated with an element.
 For example, the ``font-size`` property could be set to ``24pt`` to make any text contained within the specified HTML element to appear at 24pt.
 We could also set the ``text-align`` property to a value of ``right`` to make text appear within the HTML element on the right-hand side.

 .. note:: There are many, many different CSS properties that you can use in your stylesheets.
 Each provides a different functionality.
 Check out the `W3C website <http://www.w3.org/TR/CSS2/propidx.html>`_ and `HTML Dog <http://www.htmldog.com/reference/cssproperties/>`_ for lists of available properties. `pageresource.com <http://www.pageresource.com/dhtml/cssprops.htm>`_ also has a neat list of properties, with descriptions of what each one does.
+Check out Section :ref:`css-course-reading-label` for a more comprehensive set of links.

 CSS works by following a *select and apply pattern* - for a specified element, a set of styling properties are applied.
 Take a look at the following example in Figure :num:`fig-css-render` where we have some HTML containing ``<h1>`` tags.
 In the CSS code example, we specify that all ``h1`` are styled.
 We'll come back to `selectors <http://www.w3schools.com/cssref/css_selectors.asp>`_ in Section :ref:`css-course-basic-selectors-label`.
 For now though, you can assume the CSS style defined will be applied to our ``<h1>`` tags.
 The style contains four properties: